---sort-by KEYS Comma-separated list of sorting keys; valid keys are: timestamp, name, id; default is: timestamp
+--sort-by KEYS Comma-separated list of sorting keys; valid keys are: timestamp,

---first N consider first N archives after other filters were applied

---last N consider last N archives after other filters were applied
+--first N consider first N archives after other filters were applied --last N consider last N archives after other filters were applied check -repair is a potentially dangerous function and might lead to data loss (for kinds of corruption it is not capable of dealing with).
+BE VERY CAREFUL!